daPhipz/translation-utils/README.md

 These are scripts that I use in order to speed up my workflow when translating for the GNOME project at [Damned Lies](l10n.gnome.org).

+Are you new to translating the GNOME Project?
+See below for a small introduction on how to get started!

 Please be aware that this is still in the making and not 100% foolproof.
-Working on it ;)
+But as long as you don't throw too weird stuff to these scripts, you should be fine ;)

-Contributions, be it bug reports or MRs, are very welcome!
+Contributions, be it bug reports or PRs, are very welcome!

 ## What you need